miloh1elena/pandas-challenge/README.md

 ## Getting Started

-To get started with the project, you'll need the following data files:
+Using the following data files:

 - `schools_complete.csv`: Contains information about the schools in the district.
 - `students_complete.csv`: Contains information about the students in the district.

-Make sure you have the necessary dependencies installed, including Pandas and pathlib.
+Necessary dependencies installed: Pandas and pathlib.

 ## Data Loading and Merging